lsst-tstn/tstn-019/argocd.rst

     - mtdometrajectory

 The `spec` section is specific to ArgoCD and should not be changed unless you really understand the consequences.
 The exceptions to this are the `repoURL` and `targetRevision` parameters.
-It is possible the Github repository moves during the lifetime of the project, so `repoURL` will need to be updated if that happens.
+It is possible the GitHub repository moves during the lifetime of the project, so `repoURL` will need to be updated if that happens.
 There might also be a need to testing something that is not on the ``master`` branch of the repository.
 To support that, change the `targetRevision` to the appropriate branch name.